 The Maasai have strong, culturally prescribed norms for the division of responsibilities and labour between age groups and sexes.
 Adult married men are primarily managers and supervisors in the livestock keeping businesses.
-They are responsible to gather all necessary information on range conditions, water availability and marketing.
-They also make decision on residence location, herd movement, herd splitting, the daily orbit of grazing and the actual person to do the herding.
-In the evening, men inspect animals as they return home to make sure none are lost, to determine whether animals have grazed enough, whether any are about to give birth or are sick.
-Men are also responsible in veterinary drugs and perform castrations and other minor veterinary procedures.
-They have got to decide at what time and which animal(s) should be slaughtered, sold or buffered.
+They are responsible for gathering all the necessary information on range conditions, water availability and marketing.
+They also make decisions on residence location, herd movement, herd splitting, the daily orbit of grazing and the person to carry out the herding.
+In the evening, men inspect animals as they return home to make sure none are lost, determine whether they have grazed enough, and whether any are about to give birth or are sick.
+Men are also responsible for veterinary drugs and perform castrations and other minor veterinary procedures.
+They also decide when and which animals should be slaughtered, sold or buffered.
 However, they may wish to consult other household members in order to do so.
-It is important to note that in pastoralist communities participation in political affairs are often at the discretion of the men (Kipuri and Ridgewell, 2008).
+It is important to note that in pastoralist communities, participation in political affairs is often at the discretion of the men (Kipuri and Ridgewell, 2008).

-Women in pastoralist communities are responsible for all major domestic household decisions, including those relating to taking care of children, collection of water and fuelwood, food preparation and house-building and/ or maintenance (Kipuri and Ridgewell, 2008).
-In addition, women also take part in some livestock management activities including taking care for very young stock which usually spend the day around the boma; and inspecting the animals of their sub-household to make sure all have returned from grazing and are in good health.
-In case of any problem, this will be reported to the household head.
-Likewise, milking is done by women and they have the right to the milk of their animals (Kipuri and Ridgewell, 2008).
+Women in pastoralist communities are responsible for all major domestic household decisions, including those relating to the care of children, collection of water and fuelwood, food preparation and house-building and/or maintenance (Kipuri and Ridgewell, 2008).
+In addition, women also take part in some livestock management activities including the care of very young stock which usually spend the day around the boma; and inspection of their subhousehold's animals, to make sure all have returned from grazing and are in good health.
+Any problem is reported to the household head.
+Likewise, milking is carried out by women, and they have the right to the milk of their animals (Kipuri and Ridgewell, 2008).

-Recent levels of demand amongst pastoralists communities have been reported to be increasing (Bishop, 2007).
-However Carr-Hills's study of six East African countries found the rates of primary school enrolment for children in pastoralist communities to be significantly below the national average in each country (Carr-Hill et al. 2005).
+Recent levels of demand amongst pastoralist communities have been reported to be increasing (Bishop, 2007).
+However, Carr-Hills's study of six East African countries found the rates of primary school enrolment for children in pastoralist communities to be significantly below the national average in each country (Carr-Hill et al. 2005).
 Much of the literature on education for pastoralists has concentrated on the reasons for their low levels of participation and attainment in education.
 Many of the explanations suggested in literature focus on the practical challenges of providing education to pastoralist populations.
-Pastoralist areas generally have low population densities, resulting in long distances to schools, and varying degrees of mobility amongst pastoralist dependence on the labour of children is not compatible with schooling.
-It has been noted by several authors that pastoralism in East Africa requires a much heavier commitment of labour by children than does cultivation (Bishop, 2007).
+Pastoralist areas generally have low population densities resulting in long distances to schools and varying degrees of mobility amongst pastoralists, making it difficult for children to attend static schools.
+It has also been argued that pastoralist dependence on child labour is not compatible with schooling.
+It has been noted by several authors that pastoralism in East Africa requires a much heavier commitment of child labour than cultivation (Bishop, 2007).
 Another explanation which has been put forward is that pastoralists are often amongst the poorest groups in the countries they inhabit, and consequently parents do not have access to cash to pay for schooling costs such as uniforms and contributions to schools.